Cookies on this website

 BA, LLM, DPhil

-Catherine Briddick is an Assistant Professor in the School of Law at the University of Warwick.
-Catherine is a scholar of human rights and refugee law who draws on feminist approaches to international law, and legal theorising on intersectionality, to analyse protection, discrimination, and the relationships between them.
-Her research has been published in leading peer reviewed journals and books, including the International Journal of Discrimination and the Law, ICLQ, and the Oxford Handbook of International Refugee Law (Costello, Foster, and McAdam (eds), OUP 2021).
+Catherine is a scholar of human rights and refugee law who draws on feminist approaches to international law and legal theorising on intersectionality to analyse protection, discrimination, and the relationships between them.
+Her research has been published in leading peer reviewed journals and books, including Social & Legal Studies, ICLQ, the International Journal of Discrimination and the Law and the Oxford Handbook of International Refugee Law (Costello, Foster, and McAdam (eds), OUP 2021).

 Recent publications